mdevctl/mdevctl/README.md

 Starting with the latter, mdevctl is able to manage mdev devices created either with mdevctl or externally, such as through direct sysfs interactions.
-Either method will generate the systemd service supported noted above.
 Likewise, when generating a list of currently active mdev devices via the `list` command, all mdevs are included.
 When provided with the `--defined` option, the list command will show mdev device configs defined on the system, regardless of whether they